 Results: FA Trend software was installed on 55 FA instruments at 14 US sites.
 Most IRBs ruled this study exempt.
 Greater than 50,000 runs were uploaded to the database.
 Data presented will include plots of: 1) Pathogen prevalence by institution and in aggregate, displaying annual fluctuations of influenza and seasonality of organisms; 2) Polymicrobial detection to look for over- or under-represented co-detections; 3) Pouch testing rate fluctuations, comparted with the CDC Influenza-Like Illness trends; 4) Comparison of the onset and duration of specific pathogens making up the respiratory season at different sites.

 Conclusions: FA Trend is easily scalable (number of sites and different panels) and the lessons learned will make it easier to bring the next 100 to 500 laboratories on board.
 As the participants and scope of FA-Trend expands it will be possible to demonstrate, in real time and in high resolution, the spread of various IDs across the US.

+Aimie’s ideas for figures:

+Pathogen prevalence by institution and in aggregate, displaying annual fluctuations of influenza and seasonality of organisms

+Organism prevalence over time: All organisms

+Organism prevalence over time: FluA, FluB, RSV, Coronas, PIVs

+Organism prevalence all time Pareto (collapsed) – All data

+Organism prevalence all time by Region Pareto (collapsed) – Midwest and Northeast

+Organism prevalence all time by Population Pareto (collapsed) – Peds and Mixed

+Polymicrobial detection to look for over- or under-represented co-detections

+Lindsay’s co-detection chart

+Pouch testing rate fluctuations, comparted with the CDC Influenza-Like Illness trends

+Normalized burn rate vs. ILI

+Comparison of the onset and duration of specific pathogens making up the respiratory season at different sites

+Comparison with NRVESS data at lowest level of regional granularity available